alanponce/OOP-100-days-of-code/OOP/Proyects/Documentos_contables_Contadocs/SRS/README.md

 --------------------------|-----------
 Where will be computers with software?| In central office, and external employees will use in own laptops out of offices.
 There is some place in where the employees save documents?|Digital documents save in central pc, in dropbox service.
 And the externals employees will be connected to same repository.
+There is a middle place, where document save?|Dropbox When a work wasn't finished, where is keep the documents?| On desk in their folders.

 ## Functions
 ## Performance requirements